Glass School

 Classification DIN EN 1063, BR1 to BR7.

-How safe are window grilles and shutters?
+How secure are window bars and roller shutters?

 What does mechanical cracking mean?

-Thermal cracks can occur when window glass is severely overheated.
-A thermal crack always runs at a right angle from the edge of the pane, unlike mechanical cracks, which always form at different angles.
-Please contact the person who installed the pane if cracks appear.
+Thermal cracks can occur when window glass is subjected to extreme overheating.A thermal crack always runs at a right angle from the edge of the pane, in contrast to mechanical cracks, which always form at various angles.
+Please contact the person who installed the pane if cracks should appear.